MorisMwai/T2G_EmailSummaryBot/README.md

 # 📩 T2G Email Summary Bot (UiPath REFramework)

 This is the **Queue Processor** component of the Talents2Germany email automation solution.
-It pulls structured metadata from Orchestrator, logs or stores relevant information if needed, and sends a summary notification email once all queue items are processed.
+It consumes email metadata from Orchestrator, optionally logs details for auditing, and sends a single summary notification once all items are processed.

 Built using UiPath’s Robotic Enterprise Framework (REFramework) in C#.